 When considering Continuous Alcohol Monitoring (CAM) technologies, it’s important to understand what’s required for a technology to truly be CAM.
 Only systems that meet these requirements are considered court-validated.
 Systems that don’t meet these requirements should not be considered “the same as CAM” and should be subjected to the same peer-review and judicial scrutiny as court-validated CAM.

 Time and again, research has shown that SCRAM Continuous Alcohol Monitoring supports long-term behavior change in alcohol-involved clients.
 And that body of research comes to life in the real-world stories from our clients.

 Alcohol is the #1 drug of abuse for criminal offenders, and getting offenders sober has become the core focus of criminal justice programs throughout the country.

 While drugs are relatively easy to identify in periodic testing, alcohol poses unique challenges for both corrections and treatment professionals.
 The body’s rapid metabolism of alcohol, the behavioral patterns of addicted offenders, and the fact that alcohol is legally obtained all make it difficult to assess, detect, and deter alcohol-involved offenders.

 No Landline?
 No Problem.

-While only a little more than half of U.S. households still have a landline telephone, more than 75% have Internet service.
-That’s why SCRAM Systems has introduced Ethernet capability to our base stations: cellular, landline, and home Internet using Ethernet or Wi-Fi.
+While less than half of U.S. households still have a landline telephone, more than 75% have Internet service.
+That’s why SCRAM Systems provides a full range of connection options for our base stations: cellular, landline, and home Internet using Ethernet or Wi-Fi.